-5 Easy Ways to Help Hurricane Harvey Victims Right Now
+8 Ways to Help Hurricane Victims Right Now

+Hurricanes, once seemingly rare and terrifying weather episodes, are becoming increasingly common—and close to home for many Americans, some of whom have been spared the worst of these natural disasters until the last decade or so, when Hurricanes Katrina and Sandy leveled major East Coast cities and devastated countless homes and families.
+Driving the truth of global warming home, in the last month we’ve experienced three back-to-back hurricanes impacting the U.S. and its territories.

+In some places, like with Hurricane Harvey in Texas, the worst danger has passed, and efforts towards relief and rebuilding have begun.
+In other locations, like with Hurricane Irma in Florida, the storm is happening now, and there are already warnings of a new storm (Hurricane Jose) en route.

-Texas, always seen as a big and strong state, is being forced to be extra strong right now—Hurricane (and then tropical storm) Harvey is packing a devastating wallop, and it looks like relief for residents could be weeks away.
-People have lost their homes and all their belongings, and some barely escaped with their lives (while others, tragically, haven’t been so lucky).
+While the seriousness of each storm varies, there’s always the potential for hurricanes to pack a devastating wallop—as evidenced by the residents of Houston victimized by Harvey, many of whom lost their homes, belongings, and some barely escaped with their lives (while others, tragically, haven’t been so lucky).
 While none of us can make the flooding, rains, and winds stop any sooner—there are some ways you can help, if you’re fortunate enough to live in a location where you’re safe and sound from the elements.

-Here are five quick, easy ways to help victims of Hurricane Harvey.
+Here are five quick, easy ways to help victims of Hurricanes Harvey and Irma—and inspiration for quick ways to help when Jose or another storm hits.

 Donate Cash

-Donate to the Red Cross: It’s easy; just call 1-800-RED CROSS or text HARVEY to 90999 to make a $10 donation.
+Harvey: Donate to the Red Cross by calling 1-800-RED CROSS or texting HARVEY to 90999 to make a $10 donation.
 Donating to Salvation Army’s just as simple—visit their site and follow the instructions.

 Donate Blood

-Not only are people injured as a result of the hurricane, but there are also people who would have otherwise donated blood who won’t be able to this week (or longer) because life—and nature—is getting in the way.
-This is a crucial time to donate blood if you can.
+Irma and Harvey: Not only are people injured as a result of the hurricane, but there are also people who would have otherwise donated blood who won’t be able to this week (or longer) because life—and nature—is getting in the way.
+This is a crucial time to donate blood if you can, and it applies to all storms, and all reasons, at all times.
+The most pressing need this week is to make up for the blood centers temporarily closed or displaced.
+OneBlood, who has blood centers in Florida, has an urgent call for blood donors across the U.S. Blood donations have been suspended in Florida temporarily because of the storm, so donate anywhere you can.

 Donate Diapers